Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 So, well, acting is physical, acting is emotional, acting is interiority, all these different things.
 And when you're doing something with a director and they don't get what you're doing,

 it's tough.
-You and Mammet, and especially in Glen Gary, Glenn Ross, it's so testosterone-driven, right?
-And there's so masculine, those scripts.
+You and Mammoth, and especially in Glen Gary, Glenn Ross, it's so testosterone-driven.

 It's tough.
 Yeah, you're in a world where you put on costumes and you pretend to be other people, but

-the theatrical arts are not like, there's a sensitivity about them.
+the theatrical arts are not like there's a sensitivity about them.

-and you say to yourself, the films he's directed that he's written have been less successful than the scripts he wrote that other people directed.
+and you say to yourself, the films he's directed, that he's written, have been less successful than the scripts he wrote that other people directed.

 But that can't influence what you do.
 You have to go in with people and always say and think the best.